Skip to Content

 This batch will make about 4 ounces.

-*Please note some of these oils are NOT safe for babies and toddlers.
+*Please note some of these oils are unsafe for babies and toddlers.
 Always dilute for babies and small children.
 Always check with a doctor or healthcare provider about using essential oils on young children.

 DIRECTIONS